marcdegennes/Artificial_Morphogen_Gradients/README.md

 **Measuring_gradient_properties.ipynb**

 In this notebook we measure the characteristic of the artificial gradients of the 1st part of the paper, and of the pMad gradients of the 2nd part of the paper.
-For each curve (when applicable), the length at half maximum and the ratio of the plateau value over the maximal value are measured.
+For each curve ,when applicable, the length at half maximum and the ratio of the plateau value over the maximal value are measured.

 **Science-Part1-Figures_and_Fitting_procedure.ipynb**